Old English grammar: Gender assignment

 In Old English (and Indo-European languages generally), each noun's gender derives from morphophonology rather than directly from semantics.
 In other words, the gender of a noun derives as much or more from its structural form than any properties of the referent.

 The gender of a given Old English noun is partly predictable, based on a combination of semantic and historical morphophonological grounds.
 What follows are some general principles in assigning noun gender in Old English.

-In general, a thing that has biological sex will have that same gender; masculine fæder ("father") and feminine mōdor ("mother"), masculine cyning ("king") and feminine cwēn ("queen"), masculine munuc ("monk") and feminine nunne ("nun"), etc. The three major exceptions are neuter wīf ("woman", "wife") and mæġden ("girl"), and masculine wīfmann ("woman").
+In general, a thing that has biological sex will have that same gender; masculine fæder ("father") and feminine mōdor ("mother"), masculine cyning ("king") and feminine cwēn ("queen"), masculine munuc ("monk") and feminine nunne ("nun"), etc. The three major exceptions are neuter wīf ("woman", "wife") and neuter mæġden ("girl"), and masculine wīfmann ("woman").
+The gender of mæġden can be explained by its diminutive suffix, as in German Mädchen and Dutch meisje, while wīfmann is a compound whose final element mann is masculine.
+This leaves wīf as the clearest major anomaly, being grammatically neuter despite referring specifically to a female person with no obvious structural explanation for its gender.

 Animal names that refer only to males are masculine (e.g. hana "rooster", henġest "stallion", eofor "boar", fearr "bull", ramm "ram", and bucc "buck"), and animal names that refer only to females are feminine (e.g. henn "hen", mīere "mare", sugu "sow", cū "cow", eowu "ewe", and dā "doe").
 The only exception is drān ("drone"), which is feminine even though it refers to male bees.
+This places it in an extremely small list, along with wīf.

 General names for animals (of unspecified sex) could be of any gender: for example, ūr ("aurochs") is masculine, fifalde ("butterfly") is feminine, and swīn ("pig") is neuter.

 If a noun could refer to both males and females, it was usually masculine.
-Hence frēond ("friend") and fēond ("enemy") were masculine, along with many other examples such as lufiend ("lover"), bæcere ("baker"), hālga ("saint"), sċop ("poet"), cuma ("guest"), mǣġ ("relative"), cristen ("Christian"), hǣðen ("heathen"), āngenġa ("loner"), selfǣta ("cannibal"), hlēapere ("dancer"), and sangere ("singer").
-The main exceptions are the two words for "child", ċild and bearn, which are both neuter.
+Hence frēond ("friend") and fēond ("enemy", "fiend") were masculine, along with many other examples such as lufiend ("lover"), bæcere ("baker"), hālga ("saint"), sċop ("poet"), cuma ("guest", "comer"), mǣġ ("relative"), cristen ("Christian"), hǣðen ("heathen"), āngenġa ("loner"), selfǣta ("cannibal", "self-eater"), hlēapere ("dancer", "leaper"), and sangere ("singer").
+The main exceptions are the two words for "child", ċild and bearn, which are both neuter, although words referring to young beings are often neuter, unless they refer to a young being of a specific sex, as is the case in modern German.

 It is not easy to predict the gender of a noun that refers to a thing without biological sex, such as neuter seax ("knife"), feminine gafol ("fork"), and masculine cucler ("spoon").
 The gender of nouns with inanimate referents is usually determined by historical morphophonological principles: